axtend/frontier/docs/frame/dynamic-fee.md

 # Dynamic fee pallet

-The dynamic fee pallet allows a Substrate blockchain with Frontier to simulate the functionality of Ethereum dynamic fee adjustment.
+The dynamic fee pallet allows a Axlib blockchain with Frontier to simulate the functionality of Ethereum dynamic fee adjustment.

 ## Overview

-The pallet works by keeping track of the current minimum gas price in a Substrate storage `MinGasPrice`.
-Each Substrate block, the proposer can submit an inherent extrinsic `note_min_gas_price_target`.
+The pallet works by keeping track of the current minimum gas price in a Axlib storage `MinGasPrice`.
+Each Axlib block, the proposer can submit an inherent extrinsic `note_min_gas_price_target`.
 When a block is built, the minimum gas price is adjusted similar to Ethereum's algorithm.